-Dr. Kaliq Chang with Atlantic Spine Center explains PRP Therapy and its benefits.
+Dr. Kaliq Chang with Atlantic Spine Center explains Blood Plasma with Platelets Therapy and its benefits.

 Watching high-profile professional athletes return to the playing field after receiving innovative treatments for injuries often prompts weekend athletes, baby boomers, and those suffering from chronic pain to pay attention.
-Over the past several years, platelet-rich plasma (PRP) therapy has been successful in treating a wide range of conditions from lower back pain to stubborn injuries caused by torn ligaments and tendons.
-"Platelet-rich plasma therapy uses a concentrated portion of the patient's own blood to promote long-lasting pain relief by using the body's own healing process," says Dr. Kaliq Chang, pain management specialist at the Atlantic Spine Center.
+Over the past several years, Blood Plasma with Platelets therapy has been successful in treating a wide range of conditions from lower back pain to stubborn injuries caused by torn ligaments and tendons.
+"Concentrated platelets plasma therapy uses a concentrated portion of the patient's own blood to promote long-lasting pain relief by using the body's own healing process," says Dr. Kaliq Chang, pain management specialist at the Atlantic Spine Center.
 "It is safe and easy to administer, making it an attractive option when conservative treatments such as medication and physical therapy have been ineffective."

 "We introduce platelets in five to ten times their normal concentration directly to the site of the injury," says Dr. Chang.
-"The areas where soft-tissue injuries occur do not usually get a great deal of blood flow so delivering a highly concentrated measure of healing proteins directly to the site improves the odds of stimulating recovery and generating new tissue."
+"The areas where soft-tissue injuries occur do not usually get a great deal of blood flow, so delivering a highly concentrated measure of healing proteins directly to the site improves the odds of stimulating recovery, generating new tissue."

-Promising results have been seen when PRP is used to treat chronic tendon conditions such as tennis elbow, Achilles tendinitis, and inflammation of the patellar tendon in the knee.
-It may also be used for acute muscle and ligament injuries, including pulled hamstrings and knee strains, and in surgical repair of the shoulder"s rotator cuff and the knee"s anterior cruciate ligament.
+Promising results have been seen when Concentrated platelets injection is used to treat chronic tendon conditions such as tennis elbow, Achilles tendinitis, and inflammation of the patellar tendon in the knee.
+It may also be used for acute muscle and ligament injuries, including pulled hamstrings and knee strains, and in surgical repair of the shoulder's rotator cuff and the knee's anterior cruciate ligament.
 In addition,"We've seen lasting improvements in pain and function in patients with early-stage degenerative spinal disc disease," says Dr. Chang.
 "The discs have poor blood supply and therefore limited healing potential, making conventional treatments for back pain such as physical therapy and anti-inflammatory medications often ineffective.
-Intradiscal PRP harnesses the patient's own healing power to improve the health of the disc."
+Intradiscal Blood Plasma with Platelets harnesses the patient's own healing power to improve the health of the disc."

 "We are still learning about the role of the proteins released by the platelets in healing and tissue repair," Dr. Chang concludes.
 "This knowledge, along with the detailed information provided by advanced imaging technologies, improves our understanding of injuries and the healing process.
-We're just beginning to fully understand how new therapies like PRP can promote and accelerate healing and help people of all ages enjoy active lives."
+We're just beginning to fully understand how new therapies like Blood Plasma with Platelets can promote and accelerate healing and help people of all ages enjoy active lives."

-Atlantic Spine Center offers PRP Therapy for painful areas such as the spine, knees, ankles, shoulders and common sports injury sites that benefit the most from PRP.
+Atlantic Spine Center offers Blood Plasma with Platelets Therapy for painful areas such as the spine, knees, ankles, shoulders and common sports injury sites that benefit the most from this wound healing procedure.
 Questions?
 Use our easy contact form or call our office.